LITUATUI/M3UPT/README.md

 ### 🥇 M3U IPTV

 Currently, this IPTV player also opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.
+Excellent experience on mobile devices.

 ![M3U IPTV screenshot](/images/M3U_IPTV.avif "M3U IPTV screenshot")